B2B Marketing Agency logo

 • Warehousing and dispatch processes can become complex when multiple distributors are being supplied to and each placing multiple different orders.

-Behind all of this is the need to constantly communicate with distributors to discuss issues and coordinate problem resolution.
+Behind all of this is the need to constantly communicate with distributors to develop joint marketing plans and sales promotions, discuss issues, coordinate problem resolution, build and nurture business relationships.

 Indirect distribution methods